-2023-24 Graduate Handbook
+2024-25 Graduate Handbook

-Biomedical Data Science and Informatics (MS) Computer Science (PhD and MS) Human-Centered Computing (PhD) Master of Applied Computing (MAC)
+Biomedical Data Science and Informatics (M.S.)
+Computer Science (Ph.D. and M.S.)
+Human-Centered Computing (Ph.D.)
+Master of Applied Computing (MAC)

-Please see the Digital Production Arts website for detail on the MS and MFA in DPA.
-For the BDSI PhD, please see the joint Clemson-MUSC BDSI website.
+Please see the Digital Production Arts website for detail on the M.S. and MFA in DPA.
+For the BDSI Ph.D., please see the BDSI Ph.D. webpage.
+For the Online CS M.S, please see the CS M.S. webpage.

-Links to both can be found with the program's heading.
+Links to the above pages can be found with the program's heading in this handbook.

-September 27, 2023
+September 4, 2024